dovecot/documentation/source/settings/core.rst

    This specifies the username to be used for users logging in with the ANONYMOUS SASL mechanism.

+.. dovecot_core:setting:: auth_allow_cleartext
+   :default: no
+   :values: @boolean
+   :added: v2.4;v3.0

+   If ``no``, disables the LOGIN command and all other plaintext authentication unless SSL/TLS is used (LOGINDISABLED capability) or the connection is "secured":

+     * Client IP is in :dovecot_core:ref:`login_trusted_networks`
+     * Client IP is from localhost, and it's not coming from HAProxy listener

+   See :ref:`dovecot_ssl_configuration` for more detailed explanation of how this setting interacts with the :dovecot_core:ref:`ssl` setting.

+   This setting replaces the ``disable_plaintext_auth`` setting.

 .. dovecot_core:setting:: auth_cache_negative_ttl
    :default: hour